BNC connector: Name

-The US Navy used the term BNC to mean "Baby Neill Constant".

 The term BNC appeared in 1948 in ads for Amphenol connectors together with the MIL-spec name UG-88/U.

-While Paul Neill and Carl Concelman did not invent the BNC, it is often suggested that BNC means Bayonet Neill–Concelman.
+While Carl Concelman was not involved in the development of the BNC, it is often suggested that BNC means Bayonet Neill–Concelman.
 At the time of the BNC development, Concelman worked at Danbury Knudsen and invented the C connector as an improvement to the BNC.
 In the late 1950s, at Amphenol, Neill and Concelman invented the TNC connector, which could mean Threaded BNC or Threaded Neill–Concelman.
 This may have led some to incorrectly assume that they must also have developed the BNC and created Bayonet Neill–Concelman as a backronym.

 Other suggestions include Bayonet Navy Connector: Bayonet N Connector, Bayonet Nut Coupling, Barrel Nut Connector, Bayonet Nipple Connector, Baby N Connector, British Naval/National Connector, and Berkeley Nucleonics Corporation.

 Description

 The BNC connector features two bayonet lugs on the female connector; mating is fully achieved with a quarter turn of the coupling nut.
 It uses an outer conductor with slots and some plastic dielectric on each gender connector.
 This dielectric causes increasing losses at higher frequencies.
 Above 4 GHz, the slots may radiate signals, so the connector is usable, but not necessarily stable, up to about 11 GHz.
 BNC connectors are made to match the characteristic impedance of cable at either 50 ohms or 75 ohms (with other impedances such as 93 ohms for ARCNET available though less common).
 They are usually applied for frequencies below 4 GHz and voltages below 500 volts.
 The interface specifications for the BNC and many other connectors are referenced in MIL-STD-348.